-1972 Actor Brandon de Wilde dies today in Lakewood, California.
+1972 Actor Brandon de Wilde dies today in Lakewood, Colorado.
 Born in 1942, he is only 30 years old at the time of his death.
 Winning the Donaldson Award for his performance in Carson McCullers' The Member of the Wedding at the age of seven, de Wilde became the youngest actor ever to receive that honor.

 1999 Composer-lyricist Paul Gordon and librettist-director John Caird's musical, Jane Eyre, based on the Charlotte Bronte novel, opens at Southern California's La Jolla Playhouse tonight.
 The story of an impoverished governess who falls in love with her employer will make its way to Broadway Dec.
 10, 2000.
 Despite a handful of major Tony Award nominations, a Drama Desk Award for lead actress Marla Schaffel and a donation by songwriter Alanis Morrisette of $150,000 to keep it running, the show ends its journey June 10, 2001.